rmontesleo/devops-journey/k8s/tutorials/content_creators/pelado_nerd/k8s_novato_pro/02_K8s_Notes_Novato_PRO.md

 # the ingress service create a acces of the service using the path
 # for this sammple is required that nginx is installed on Digital Ocean

+# Go to k8s cluster, in market place and find to install  NGINX Ingress COntroller app.
+Minimum a Cluster with 2 nodes is required

 vim 11-hello-ingress.yaml